Treboder/SelfHealingDeploymentRoulette/README.md

     2. Check that the procedure replaced all the containers with the new nginx version
 9. During the first manual verification step ensure you can curl the service and get a response from both versions of the application.
     1. Then continue until all replicas of v2 are deployed
-10. Tear down environment
-     1. `kubectl delete all --all -n udacity`
+10. Tear down environment with `kubectl delete all --all -n udacity`

 ### 3. Blue-Green Deployment
 1. Log into your student AWS account and switch to region `us-east-2`